AlizaNawaz-Dev/Data_science/Month: 2/Week3/Advanced Mysql/Advanced MYsql.md

 LINES TERMINATED BY'\r\n';
 ```

-## Crearing table from exsisting table:
+## Creating table from exsisting table:

 - Let's say we want to create a new table that contains some related important information of original table.
 ```SQL